-Medicare is the United States federal government’s national social insurance program.
-The program was officially enacted by Congress in July of 1965 under Title XVIII of the U.S. Social Security Act.
+The Medicare program is the United States federal government’s national social insurance program, signed into law by President Lyndon B. Johnson.
+Congress officially enacted the program in July of 1965 under Title XVIII of the US Social Security Act.

 Medicare has four parts.
-Part A covers hospital insurance.
-Part B covers medical insurance; it is typically used in outpatient or office visit settings.
-Most Medicare beneficiaries do not pay monthly premiums for Part A coverage.
-Part B coverage, on the other hand, requires a monthly premium in addition to co-pays and co-insurance fees in some cases.
+Part A covers hospital insurance, and Part B covers medical insurance, typically used in outpatient or office visit settings.
+Most Medicare beneficiaries don’t pay monthly premiums for Medicare Part A coverage.
+Medicare Part B coverage, on the other hand, requires a monthly premium in addition to the deductible, co-pays, and co-insurance fees in some cases.

-Medicare is primarily funded by a payroll tax as well as monthly premiums and charges to beneficiaries.
-It exists to provide health insurance for Americans 65 and older who have paid into the system via the payroll tax over the course of their working lives.
-Medicare also provides coverage to some beneficiaries who are under the age of 65 and disabled.
+A payroll tax and monthly premiums and charges to beneficiaries primarily fund Medicare.
+It provides health insurance for Americans 65 and older who have paid into the system via the payroll tax throughout their working lives.
+Medicare also provides coverage to some beneficiaries under the age of 65 and the disabled.

-The program covers an average of half of the healthcare charges incurred by its beneficiaries, who are then responsible for paying the difference either through supplemental insurance or out-of-pocket.
+The program covers an average of half of the healthcare charges incurred by its beneficiaries, who are responsible for paying the difference through supplemental insurance or out-of-pocket.

 Medicare was instrumental in the desegregation movements of the mid-1960s.
-The program made payments to healthcare providers including physicians, hospitals, and waiting rooms conditional upon desegregation of facilities.
+The program made payments to healthcare providers, including physicians, hospitals, and waiting rooms, conditional upon the desegregation of facilities.